Spot Trading vs Leverage Trading: What Is The Difference?

 First, let’s pinpoint exactly what each of these trading styles means, and then we’ll compare them to see exactly how they are separated.
 After reading this article, you’ll have a basic understanding of both concepts and you’ll be able to choose which one suits you best.

-Many traders discover that spot trading is not for them while others feel that leverage trading is too risky and they stay in the spot market.
-This is a personal opinion for each individual and it all comes down to your risk appetite, style of investing, and perhaps your bankroll.
+Many traders discover that spot trading is not for them while others feel that trading with credit is too risky and they stay in the spot market.

 Usually, traders and investors will smaller accounts tend to lean towards leverage trading as they benefit from increased buying power.